MaterializeInc/materialize/doc/developer/design/README.md

 ## Refinement

-Once you’ve had your design document approved, you will move into the [delivery phase of the project management process](../project-management.md).
+Once you've had your design document approved, you will move into the [delivery phase of the project management process](../project-management.md).
-On the happy path, your design will work as planned and the implementation will match what you’ve already documented.
+On the happy path, your design will work as planned and the implementation will match what you've already documented.
 In that case, your design document will not require any refinement.
 On the unhappy path, you might discover that the design you proposed needs to be updated.